clebert/ironhook/README.md

 > notifies them automatically of any state changes, usually by calling one of
 > their methods.

-The main difference to React is that this library calls a Hook (aka `mainHook`) directly, without the need for a surrounding function component.
-The first execution of the `mainHook` is scheduled as a microtask (i.e. asynchronous) after the first call of `Subject.subscribe(observer)`.
+Unlike React, Hooks are executed with Ironhook as an observable subject.
+This means the results of a single Hook (aka `mainHook`) can be consumed by multiple parties.

+The `mainHook` is first executed by the first call to `Subject.subscribe(observer)`.
+The `observer` is then notified synchronously with the first result.
+All subsequent observers are also notified synchronously with the latest available result.

 All further executions can be scheduled internally with the `useState` or `useReducer` Hooks.
 The `mainHook` continues to run, i.e. it maintains its state and is re-executed on state changes until an error is thrown or the `Subject.complete()` method is called.
 An error or completion has the same effect as unmounting a React function component.

 ### Types